harveyl888/harveyl888.github.io/_drafts/2017-05-24-multidplyr.md

 ## Conclusion

 In this case, multidplyr runs up to 4.3 times faster on a 16 core PC.
-The speed enchancement appears to be linear with respect to increasing size of the dataset.
+The speed enchancement increases with increasing size of the dataset.

 |  n   | dplyr (secs) | multidplyr (secs) |